davidorex/roo-clone/mutations/June-13-Roo-Conversation-Mode-Proposal.md

 - **Context-Aware**: Error recovery and responses adapt to the current mode
 - **Graceful Degradation**: Falls back to task-oriented behavior when needed

-These modifications create a dual-mode system where the assistant can operate in either task-completion mode (current behavior) or conversational mode (new behavior) while preserving all existing functionality and patterns.
+These modifications create a dual-mode system where the assistant can operate in either task-completion mode (current behavior) or response to user directives mode (new behavior) while preserving all existing functionality and patterns.